-Buying the dip?
-Market analysts warn to put the dipper down as market contracts
+Buying on the dip: Brilliant move or a bunch of baloney?

 Continue Reading Below

-Following a healthy spike on Tuesday, stocks drastically dropped the next day, erasing the gains from the day before and sparking fears of a recession that will likely render the dip not worth buying.
+But is buying on the dip a brilliant move or a bunch of baloney?

+“Buying on the dip” has been a tried and true strategy during this lengthy bull market, however recently two UBS analysts warned traders that now is the time to put the dipper down..

 “A world where leading indicators are accelerating is generally one where a correction in equities is an opportunity for investors and ‘buying the dip’ gets rewarded.
-In contrast, today’s backdrop with PMIs [purchasing managers indexes] in the low 50s and rates arguing for further declines often results in buying the dip being a losing proposition,” strategists Francois Trahan and Samuel Blackman said in a statement obtained by MarketWatch.
+In contrast, today’s backdrop with PMIs [purchasing managers indexes] in the low 50s and rates arguing for further declines often results in buying the dip being a losing proposition,” strategists Francois Trahan and Samuel Blackman said in a note earlier this week.

+"The market has been volatile although we should keep two things in mind," said Fox Business Network anchor Charles Payne.
+The first is getting "greater clarity on trade" but Payne, the founder of the Wall Street Research firm Wall Street Strategies adds, "Wall Street came to the conclusion long ago a resolution was a long ways off."

+The second market matter to note says Payne is getting a better understanding of "how far the Fed will go to keep the economic expansion going.
+Both those could be answered during month of September."

 MORE FROM FOXBUSINESS.COM...

-PMIs measure private-sector business activity, with the Institute for Supply Management’s readings used to help predict economic prospects.

-The specter of recession loomed Wednesday after the Dow Jones Industrial Average dropped around 800 points, at a loss of 3 percent, while the S&P 500 fell 2.9 percent following an inversion of the yield curve, which is measured by both 10-year and 2-year Treasury yields.
+But history is also worth noting if you are looking to "dip"

-Trahan and Blackman assert that going back to 1974, throughout the past nine full economic cycles, “buying the dip” is most effective when PMIs are accelerating, in what analysts call “risk-on” period.
-In fact, “dip buying” has nearly a perfect record during that “risk-on” phase, but not so much during the “risk-off” phase, where the performance of “buying the dip” is mixed at best.
+Trahan and Blackman assert that going back to 1974, throughout the past nine full economic cycles, “buying the dip” is most effective when PMIs are accelerating.
+(PMIs are survey-based indicators that measure private-sector business activity.
+A reading above 50 indicates activity is expanding, while a reading below signals contraction).

+In what the analysts call a “risk-on” period, “dip buying” has nearly a perfect record during that “risk-on” phase, but not so much during the “risk-off” phase, where the performance of “buying the dip” is mixed at best and that is when PMIs dip below 50, in what’s known as a “risk aversion” phase.
-When PMIs dip below 50, in what’s known as a “risk aversion” phase, “dip buying” rarely pays off, according to market analysts.
-A PMI reading above 50 suggests that economic activity is expanding, while a reading below 50 signals contraction.

-"The market has been volatile although we should keep two things in mind," said Fox Business Network contributer Charles Payne of the market's recent unstability.
-"Its held at key support even as its failed at key resistance.
-I think it will trade wildy in this range until there is greater clarity on trade (Wall Street came to the conclusion long ago a resolution was a long ways off) and better understand how far the Fed will go to keep the economic expansion going.
-Both those could be answered during month of September."

 CLICK HERE TO READ MORE ON FOX BUSINESS